benon33/benmok/Assignment5/index.md

 * Return a list of aricle URLs (each URL should be a string).

-Test your function on 2-3 different categories to make sure it works.

-Hints:

 * Be polite to The Aggie and save time by setting up [requests_cache](https://pypi.python.org/pypi/requests-cache) before you write your function.